 Is there any summer work which can be given to our pupils to complete?

-Our staff have put together some useful resources which your pupils can work through at their own pace, over the summer.
+Our staff have put together some useful resources which your pupils can work through at their own pace, over the autumn term and summer.
 Our resources cover the key skills they have learnt at school and allow them to develop these further for their new college course.

 Is there a way I can stay up to date with the latest news from Eastleigh College?

 If you would like to opt in to receive the latest news from Eastleigh College via email please email firstname.lastname@example.org.